spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 from the subject, which can be entered into the group analysis.

-## Loading onset times
+## Before you begin

-Before setting up the analysis we must first load the stimulus onsets times into MATLAB.
+Before setting up the analysis we must first load the stimulus onset times into MATLAB.
 A separate file has been created that contains the stimulus onset times for each of the two runs.
 To load these, you would type the following (obviously after changing `XX` to the appropriate participant number, and possibly